tomjoht/tomjoht.github.io/_restapicourse/restapi1_6.md

 <img src="{{ "/images/restapicourse/postmansaveas.png" | prepend: site.baseurl }}" alt="Save as" />

-## Toggle the format of the weatherdata response
+## View the format of the weatherdata response in pretty JSOn

-The first two responses include text only.
+The first two endpoint responses include text only.
 The weatherdata endpoint response is in JSON format.

 In Postman, run the weatherdata call.
 Then toggle the options to **Pretty** and **JSON**.